VoltDB/meshmonitor/README.md

 each node learns about all other nodes and a stable mesh is achieved after a few iterations of message exchange.
 The only requirement is that each new meshmonitor needs to connect to at least one other that is already connected to the mesh.

-This is simple concept in reality and can be fulfilled by starting all meshmonitor processes and passing the IP address of one of the participating meshmonitor processes.
-Example:
+The mesh is easy to create by simply starting all meshmonitor processes and specifying the IP address of one of the participating nodes as the first argument.
+For example:

 ```shell
 # On server 192.161.0.2 start meshmonitor and ask it to join 192.161.0.1